 Your school division is also required to notify TRAF in writing when the number of days taught is expected to reach 120 days.

 To help you determine when you reach 120 days:

-- If you work more than a half-day, count it as one full day
+- Count more than a half-day as one full day

-- Working an afternoon or morning could be more than a half-day
+- Working a morning or afternoon can be more than a half-day

-- You may wish to count the number of hours you work if, for example, you are teaching one class in the morning and one class in the afternoon
+- You must count the number of hours you work if, for example, you are teaching one class in the morning and one class in the afternoon